awsdocs/amazon-sagemaker-developer-guide/doc_source/security-access-control-studio-nb.md

 The run\-as user for the KernelGateway apps is root \(0\) by default\.
 This user is able to install dependencies using pip/apt\-get/conda\.

-Due to the below mentioned user remapping, neither user is able to access resources or make changes to the host instance\.
+Due to user remapping, neither user is able to access resources or make changes to the host instance\.

 **User remapping**